arks-org/arks.github.io/content/_pages/community-groups.md

 *   Randy Wilson, FamilySearch
 *   Karen Hanson, Portico
 *   Greg Janée, UC Santa Barbara
-*   John Kunze chair, Drexel University Metadata Research Center
+*   John Kunze, chair, Drexel University Metadata Research Center
 *   Lautaro Matas, LA Referencia
 *   Roxana Maurer, National Library of Luxembourg
 *   Curtis Mirci, University of Utah
 *   Mark Phillips, University of North Texas
-*   Dave Vieglais co-chair, Natural History Museum and Biodiversity Research Center, University of Kansas
+*   Dave Vieglais, co-chair, Natural History Museum and Biodiversity Research Center, University of Kansas
 *   Donny Winston Polyneme LLC

 ---

 ## NAAN Group

-The NAAN Registry Working Group (WG) oversees the registry of institutions that have been given a Name Assigning Authority Number (NAAN), with which they can begin assigning ARKs.
+The ARKA NAAN Registry Working Group oversees the registry of institutions that have been given a Name Assigning Authority Number (NAAN), with which they can begin assigning ARKs.
 The work consists mostly of responding to requests for new NAANs, but also to requests for changes to existing NAANs.
 Effectively the WG is a team of volunteer curators whose work will be ongoing.
 Although the WG is not expected ever to be finished, composition of the curatorial team is expected to evolve year to year.
 There is an [ARK Alliance NAAN Working Group wiki](https://github.com/arks-org/arks.github.io/wiki/ARKA-NAAN-WG-wiki) for its supporting documents (this wiki is unfortunately not open due to PII concerns).